WarrenHows/RAKI-Implementation/README.md

 Main script - Parallel_Imaging initalises and trains as well as evaluates the RAKI algorithm using the Shepp-logan Phantom and child brain MRI png image.
 The algorithm is robust to different size ACS regions and different acceleration factors (R)

 # Changes to the original implementation
 The original description of RAKI in the paper differs to the version of RAKI released by the authors.
 I have kept to the version as closesly resembling their released implementation as possible.
-The released version of RAKI can be found here, the biggest difference between my implementation and the version released by the authors is that my implementation uses PyTorch and theres uses TensorFlow.
+The released version of RAKI can be found here: https://github.com/zczam/RAKI/

+The biggest difference between my implementation and the version released by the authors is that my implementation uses PyTorch and theres uses TensorFlow.
 As well as this our algorithms are structued differently

 Parameters and important things to note: learning rate = 3*10**-3, momentum = default, number of CNNs = 2*num_coils, activation function = leaky ReLU